 Hugh received a B.S. degree in Accounting, summa cum laude, from the University of Maryland.
 He is also a member of the American Institute of Certified Public Accountants.

-Laney Poye is the Director of Community Relations for the Preeclampsia Foundation, having previously worked for two years as the Foundation's Program Coordinator, coordinating patient and professional education programs including low medical literacy efforts, contributing to research studies, engaging with our international partners and serving as webmaster.
-She currently manages the organization’s volunteer leaders and community partners in development, patient support and communications, and leads the national team for the Foundation's signature awareness event, The Promise Walk for Preeclampsia.
+Laney Poye is the Director of Community Relations for the Preeclampsia Foundation.
+She is responsible for coordinating patient and professional education outreach programs, contributing to research studies, engaging with our international partners, and serving as the Foundation's webmaster and social media outreach coordinator.
+She currently oversees the organization’s volunteer leaders and community partners to further the Foundation's fundraising, development, patient support and communications, and leads the national team for the Foundation's signature awareness event, The Promise Walk for Preeclampsia.

 Laney received her Master’s degree in International Affairs from Florida State University.
 Her studies focused primarily on global issues of women’s health and welfare, with an emphasis on determining sustainable change for women in low-resource settings.
 She has spent many years volunteering for health causes and is an enthusiastic supporter of increasing awareness and advancing medical understanding of this devastating pregnancy condition.